 Issues such as the Great Pacific Garbage Patch, climate change, waste streams full of unrecyclable materials, and pollution from various sources have caught the attention of college-bound students.
 They find themselves looking for ways to minimize their impact on the Earth, how to use and waste less, and engage in small habits and practices that have a cumulative effect on the planet.

 Regardless of your college major, you can make an impact by engaging in various actions and activities that reduce your carbon footprint, lower the amount of trash you throw away, put more items into the recycling stream, and ultimately save you money.
-Read on to learn more about the sustainability movement, where you can find more information, scholarships, and degree programs in sustainability to help guide your decision-making process while you attend college.
+Read on to learn more about the sustainability movement, where you can find more information, scholarships, and degree programs in conservation and sustainability to help guide your decision-making process while you attend college.

 Living Sustainably in College

 Being sustainable while attending college can present challenges, especially if you’re starting your first year on campus, or you’re commuting.
 The following list of tips contains plenty of ideas that help you find ways to engage in sustainable practices as you attend school.
 Don’t hesitate to adapt the tips to fit in with your campus lifestyle and use them as starting points to find your own sustainable practices.

 8 Ways for a College to Go Green

 This article outlines eight ways for a college campus to go green.
 The practices outlined in the article include installing water bottle refilling stations, encouraging the use of reusable water bottles through giveaways, recycling programs, carpooling connections, and reducing the use of paper.

 Sustainable Living as a College Student